 The composite major is an alternative to the departmental major.
 While the composite major seeks to fulfill the same objectives as the departmental major, namely, the ability to engage in intensive, in-depth scholarly inquiry, the composite major allows for special alignment of courses from several departments to fulfill a particular academic or vocational objective.
 The composite major is just as rigorous as a department major, but it allows the tailoring of an academic program to a field or topic of inquiry other than a departmental field.
-Some composite majors have been formally established and are listed on page 112 of the Catalog.

-Guidelines for the Composite Major - The following guidelines are established for those contemplating a composite major and for those responsible for approving such a major:
+Some composite majors have been formally established and are listed on page 113 of the Catalog.
+Guidelines for the Composite Major - Students interested in pursuing a composite major should consult with the Registrar about the application procedure.
+The following guidelines are established for those contemplating a composite major and for those responsible for approving such a major: